 - Brochures, pamphlets, programs, and flyers about Louisiana such as campaign literature, art gallery opening invitations, museum brochures, state park pamphlets, and music and meeting programs.

 For example, you can create an endowed fund at a very reasonable cost as a way to memorialize someone while also ensuring long-term support for our work.
 We also have significant naming opportunities what we would be happy to discuss with you.
 And, you may make financial contributions by credit card online.

-To discuss endowed funds or other naming opportunities, please contactto the Head of the Louisiana Research Collection.
-We will be happy to welcome you to our department and show you how we are helping preserve our state's past.
+To discuss endowed funds or other naming opportunities, please contact Jillian Cuellar, Director of Special Collections.
+We will be happy to welcome you to our department to discuss our collections and services.

 Room 202, Jones Hall

 New Orleans, Louisiana 70118

 First, contact the Director of Special Collections to discuss your potential donation.
 For materials that might fall outside of our collecting criteria, we can work with you to find a more appropriate professional archives, library, or museum.